 - in the District championships winning many gold, silver and bronze team medals.

 Over the period in question the club was extremely strong with many international runners turning out for the club. eg in the 1959/60 national team were Alastair Wood, Graham Everett, Joe McGhee and Eddie Bannon; in the 1970/71 team were Dick Wedlock, Lachie Stewart, Norman Morrison and Tommy Patterson.
+Joe <cGhee talks of his friendship and of what he owed to Allan in a letter sent to Frank Scally in 2002 which you can read at this link.
 It was not just in Shettleston that the quality was high – the three Edinburgh clubs of Southern, Athletic Club and University were outstanding for most of this period – and it was in this context that Bill ran some of his finest races such as the fastest time on the on the fifth stage of the Edinburgh to Glasgow.

 Although he is best known as a road and cross-country runner, Bill was no mean track runner.
 Although he never won a Scottish medal on that surface, he was nationally ranked twelve times between 1964 and 1984 in six events.